-The Charles H. Wright Museum of African American History is the world's largest institution dedicated to the African American experience.
+Founded in 1965, the Charles H. Wright Museum of African American History is a leading institution dedicated to the African American experience.

 Our mission is to open minds and change lives through the exploration and celebration of African American history and culture.
 Our vision is of a world in which the adversity and achievement of African American history inspire everyone toward greater understanding, acceptance and unity!